-Before you start planning your blog posts, it’s essential that you carry out keyword research so you know exactly what your target audience want to learn about.
+Before you start planning your blog posts, it’s essential that you carry out keyword research so you know exactly what your target audience wants to learn about.
 You can use a free tool like Answer The Public to help you understand exactly what questions are being asked related to your industry.

-Aim to spend around an hour on your keyword research so you’ve got a good 10-20 blog posts ideas at the end of it.
+Aim to spend around an hour on your keyword research so you’ve got a good 10-20 blog post ideas at the end of it.
 That way you don’t have to do it for each blog post and you can create a content calendar for your blog so you know what you’ll be posting and when.

 Plan Your Blog Posts in Advance

 When blogging for small businesses, you’re best to plan out your blog posts in advance.
-This works particularly well if your industry has season specific trends or your bigger picture projects in future months.
+This works particularly well if your industry has season-specific trends or your bigger picture projects in future months.

-Keep in mind that SEO takes 3-6 months to “kick in” for most small business websites, and blogging for small businesses is no exception to this rule, so consider writing your Christmas related content in September/October to increase your chances of showing up on search engines when searches will be peaking for those keywords.
+Keep in mind that SEO takes 3-6 months to “kick in” for most small business websites, and blogging for small businesses is no exception to this rule, so consider writing your Christmas-related content in September/October to increase your chances of showing up on search engines when searches will be peaking for those keywords.

 Additionally, if you’re hoping to gain traction on social media with your blog posts, get on top of trends as they’re emerging and keep your blog posts relevant to the current climate.